Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 Square manufactures payment card readers for commerce and physical retailers.
 They can be easily set up with a smartphone or tablet and operated via apps.
 Square provides all the software needed in form of web and mobile applications.

-The creator of Square is Jack Dorsey, co-founder and CEO of Twitter.
-Since the launch in 2009, Square managed to gather 15 million users.
+The creator of Square is Jack Dorsey, co-founder, and CEO of Twitter.
+Since its launch in 2009, Square managed to gather 15 million users.

 Like Twitter, Square was originally mostly written in Ruby on Rails.
 This framework gave the product the initial kick it needed.
 In 2015 developers started to re-write the system architecture, switching the backend to JVM.

 Think of Xing as a LinkedIn for the German, Austrian and Swiss market.
 Although it has several languages versions it’s most widely used in German-speaking countries – over 50% of 14 million users.

 Xing allows its users to create their professional profiles, look for employers or employees and, most importantly, engage in networking.
 By displaying how each member is connected to another one, it visualizes the small-world phenomenon.